MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Analysis of the Results and Discussion

+Based on the evaluation of our approach and selected state-of-the-art techniques on two different case study systems, we can answer the fourth RQ as follows:

-\begin{custombox}{RQ3} In summary, we conclude that in the case of anomalies, the performance of \tool and both baselines degrades significantly if we account for a small latency.
-Conversely, in the case of mutants, the performance of \tool remains identical even with a latency of up to four seconds. \end{custombox}
+\begin{custombox}{RQ4} In summary, we conclude that in the case of external anomalies in the LeoRover case study, the performance of \tool and the baselines degrades significantly if we account for a small latency.
+Conversely, in the case of internal anomalies in the LeoRover case study and all datasets in the Dave-2 case study, the performance of \tool and the baselines remains similar in most cases even with a latency of up to four seconds. \end{custombox}